Saranya812/16_Values_to_Variables/README.md

 # 16_Values_to_Variables
-ways to assign values ton variables
+ways to assign values to variables